BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
-Once you've confirmed the (Sequencer compatible) remote script is working, remove the "remote script midi output" port assignment (leave the script input port assignment) and replace the output assignment with a midi Loopback port (L1 above).
+Once you've confirmed the (Sequencer compatible) remote script is working, remove the "remote script midi output" port assignment (leave the script input port assignment) and replace the output assignment with a connection to this patch, on the same computer that's a midi Loopback port (L1 above).
 Further down the Options Midi tab uncheck (disconnect from) the Live Midi Output that goes to the physical C4 DIN input port (disconnect Live from the same port you just disconnected from the remote script), and check (connect to) the other two loopback ports.
 L1 and L2 are "Live Midi Output" ports and L3 is a "Live Midi Input" port.
 You should have 4 associated midi ports open in Live, the 3 loopback ports and the input port coming from the physical C4 DIN. (plus any other midi ports you want)  Now close and restart Live.
 When Live is ready again,